CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 ## In This Chapter

-In this chapter we are going to get familiar with some of the basic presentations of data in programming: **lists and linear data structures.** Very often in order to solve a given problem we need to work with a sequence of elements.
+In this chapter we are going to get familiar with some of the basic presentations of data in programming: **lists and linear data structures.** Very often to solve a given problem we need to work with a sequence of elements.
 For example, to read completely this book we have to read sequentially each page, i.e. to **traverse sequentially** each of the elements of the set of the pages in the book.
-Depending on the task, we have to apply different operations on this set of data.
-In this chapter we will introduce the concept of **abstract data types (ADT)** and will explain how a certain ADT can have **multiple different implementations.** After that we shall explore how and when to use lists and their implementations **(linked list, doubly-linked list and array-list).** We are going to see how for a given task one structure may be more convenient than another.
+Depending on the task, we have to apply different operations to this set of data.
+In this chapter, we will introduce the concept of **abstract data types (ADT)** and will explain how a certain ADT can have **multiple different implementations.** After that we shall explore how and when to use lists and their implementations **(linked list, doubly-linked list, and array-list).** We are going to see how for a given task one structure may be more convenient than another.
 We are going to get familiar with some **implementations** of these structures.

 ## Abstract Data Structures